CEMPD/SMOKE-ExampleCase/README.md

 Modify the following paths to point to the correct for your system:

 INSTALL_DIR    : Root directory (i.e. someplaceinyoursystem/ under which your keep your SMOKE-TestCase)
-MET_ROOT       : Full path of MCIP (meteorology) files (in this case MCIP output for July 2017 12US1 domain is included in the input dataset, so for our TestCase someplaceinyoursystem/mcip)
+MET_ROOT       : Full path of MCIP (meteorology) files (in the tarball with inputs above, MCIP output for July 2017 12US1 domain is not included, so for our TestCase downoald 12US1 inputs and link to someplaceinyoursystem/mcip)
 MET_ROOT_3D    : Path to the full layered METCRO3D files (same as above, if you are using the TestCase inputs)
 SMOKE_LOCATION : Path to the directory with the SMOKE executables
 IOAPI_LOCATION : Path to the directory I/O API utilities